 - When a resource's tags are displayed, those tags that match the requirements are marked with a green tick.
 These tags display at the top of the list.

-However, if the scheduler wants to see all their available resources, they can do so by changing the filter just above the resource list.
+However, if the scheduler wants to see all their available resources (or just those that meet one specific requirement), they can do so by changing the filter just above the resource list.

 Note: The swimlane filter defaults to "Meets require tags" when the browser is reloaded.